ZhangTP1996/TapTap/README.md

 - [GreaT](https://github.com/kathrinse/be_great): TapTap is inspired a lot by the awesome work of GreaT.
 We thank the authors of GreaT for releasing their codebase.
 - [Huggingface](https://huggingface.co/): We use the Huggingface transformers framework to pre-train / fine-tune our models.
 We thank the team of Huggingface for their great work.
+- [DeepFloyd IF](https://huggingface.co/spaces/DeepFloyd/IF): We use the DeepFloyd IF to generate the project logo.